vaiseys/dav-course/homework/chapter_02.md

 ## Question 5

-Now, you're going to use boxplots to show me which one of the events above has taller athletes.
+Now, you're going to use boxplots to show me which one of the two events above has taller athletes.
 Make a boxplot where the x-axis is event and the y-axis is height.

 Briefly describe your results.